Matthew Robinson (writer)

 Matthew Robinson (born May 26, 1978) is an American author, screenwriter, film director, actor, television writer, film producer, and podcaster.
 He came to prominence by writing and directing the film The Invention of Lying (2009) in collaboration with the English comedian Ricky Gervais.

+Career

-Music career
+Music

 Robinson was a member of the satirical hip-hop group The Trilambs, performing under the name "Matty Boom."
 The group took a sideways look at the excessive world of rap culture, mocking the glorification of materialism, misogyny and homophobia.

 Their only album, entitled It Wasn't Not Funny, was released in 2001.

 They released a second 6-song EP titled The Jacket Smasher EP.

 Screenwriting

 Robinson wrote a script, which was titled This Side of Truth at the time, which was included in the 2007 official Black List of the "most liked" un-produced scripts in Hollywood.
 Robinson and producer Lynda Obst sent Ricky Gervais the script out of the blue in the hope that it would spark his interest.
 Gervais loved it and eventually flew Robinson to London to retool the script and make the movie which became The Invention of Lying (2009).
 Robinson's original idea for a feature film grew from a skit he wrote about two people on a date who don't have the ability to lie.
 He later expanded on the idea for more skits with the same premise and then adapted them into a full film script.
 Robinson ended up co-directing the movie with Gervais.

 Robinson wrote the original script for Monster Trucks (2016), while the shooting script was written by Derek Connolly.
 Robinson received a story credit.

 On December 7, 2016, it was reported that Greg Berlanti was set to direct a revamped film of the musical The Little Shop of Horrors (1960) with Robinson writing the script.

 In March 2019, it was reported that Robinson would rewrite the screenplay for the Edge of Tomorrow (2014) sequel.

 Robinson was reported to be writing the upcoming Star Wars spin-off film Rogue Squadron, prior to its cancellation in March 2023.